Isolating language

 An isolating language is a type of language with a morpheme per word ratio close to one, and with no inflectional morphology whatsoever.
 In the extreme case, each word contains a single morpheme.
 Examples of widely spoken isolating languages are Yoruba in West Africa and Vietnamese (especially its colloquial register) in Southeast Asia.

-A closely related concept is that of an analytic language, which uses little or no inflection to indicate grammatical relationships.
-Isolating and analytic languages tend to coincide and are often identified.
-However, analytic languages such as English may still contain polymorphemic words in part because of the presence of derivational morphemes.
+A closely related concept is that of an analytic language, which uses unbound morphemes or syntactical constructions to indicate grammatical relationships.
+Isolating and analytic languages tend to overlap in linguistic scholarship.

-Isolating languages contrast with synthetic languages, where words often consist of multiple morphemes.
-That linguistic classification is subdivided into the classifications fusional, agglutinative, and polysynthetic, which are based on how the morphemes are combined.
+Isolating languages contrast with synthetic languages, also called inflectional languages, where words often consist of multiple morphemes.
+Synthetic languages are subdivided into the classifications fusional, agglutinative, and polysynthetic, which are based on how the morphemes are combined.

 Explanation

-Although historically languages were divided into three basic types (isolating, inflectional, agglutinative), the traditional morphological types can be categorized by two distinct parameters:
+Although historically, languages were divided into three basic types (isolating, inflectional, agglutinative), the traditional morphological types can be categorized by two distinct parameters: